betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 1. Configure Failsafe Stage 2 to Drop
 1. Arm the craft and throttle up briefly
 1. Emulate a link failure while wiggling throttle up and down
-1. Confirm the normal Stage 1 behaviour, which should last 1.5s by default
+1. Confirm the normal Stage 1 behavior, which should last 1.5s by default
 1. Confirm that the motors turn off and the quad disarms at the end of Stage 1.

 **Bench test of Stage 2 Landing Mode - _remove the props!_.**